ChunMinChang/fennec-fxos-tv/README.md

     - Survey how to show submenu in prompt.js
   - Add a small icon to video tag when there is compatible device nearby
   - Refactor: Avoid memory leak(e.g., circular reference)
+    - circular reference
+      - PresentationDeviceManager and window
+      - CastingManager and window